rileydakota/minikube-security-lab/README.md

 --------

-# Step one - Deploy our awesome api service
+# Step One - Deploy Our Awesome API Service

 Congratulations, you have just finished developing your prototype AWESOME API, and are now ready to deploy it straight into production, right!?

 To deploy our image into Kubernetes, we now need to package it up into a container.
 Start by browsing to the `student_resources/our-awesome-api` directory, where the source code for our awesome api.

 Create a file named `Dockerfile` in that directory.
-Dockerfile consist of a list of instructions on how to build, package, and run your application.
+Dockerfiles consist of a list of instructions on how to build, package, and run your application.
 More information here: https://docs.docker.com/reference/dockerfile/

-Use the following guidelines to build you
- Use the `golang:1.24-alpine` base image, copy the `go.mod` and `main.go` files into the container, and execute the `go build -o api` command to build our application and output.
+Use the following guidelines to build your container: Use the `golang:1.24-alpine` base image, copy the `go.mod` and `main.go` files into the container, and execute the `go build -o api` command to build our application and output.
 Finally, add an `ENTRYPOINT` that points to the binary you output.

 <details>
   <summary>Answer</summary>